 The result is an object file that ends with .fso extension.
-The .fso file is a portable file that can be linked on any compatible Kernel (see Compatibility Rules).
+The .fso file is a portable file that can be linked on any compatible Kernel (see FSO Compatibility).

 - 2. SOAR Optimizer: links a .fso file against a specific Kernel.
-Among the various steps, mention may be made of: - Linking to the expected Kernel APIs (types, methods, fields) according to the JVM specification1,
+Among the various steps, mention may be made of: - Linking to the expected Kernel APIs (types, methods, fields) according to the JVM specification1 - · Generating the MEJ32 instructions, - Building the virtualization tables.